 In addition, Diamond Creek teachers plan lessons aligned with the state standards and utilize our district ELA program, Benchmark and Expressions program for math.
 Teachers are supported by cohorts, principals, and district inservices.
-An emphasis on close reading and integrating language development into our English Language Arts lessons.
+An emphasis on close reading and integrating language development into our English Language Arts lessons and Effective Math Block Instructional strategies.
 Teachers are supported in these efforts through collaborative conversations in PLC groups, teacher-principal meetings and classroom walk throughs.
 Throughout each Benchmark unit in ELA teachers have been given time during professional development to determine essential standards to be taught each unit and collaborate on a common assessment to assess the progress of these standards each week.
 Time is spent each week in PLC meetings reviewing the data from each common assessment and determining what instruction students need moving forward in order to master the essential standard.
 At Diamond Creek our teachers are learning a variety of ways to implement technology into their lessons in meaningful ways.

-With the implementation of PBIS for the 2022-2023 school year, all staff members of Diamond Creek have also participated in Professional Development centered around the main components of PBIS including Defining and Teaching School-wide Behavior Expectations, Monitoring and Acknowledging students following these behavior expectations, Responding to and Supporting Behavior, and using data for decision-making.
+With the implementation of Tier 1 PBIS during the 2022-2023 school year, all staff members of Diamond Creek have also participated in Professional Development centered around the main components of PBIS including Defining and Teaching School-wide Behavior Expectations, Monitoring and Acknowledging students following these behavior expectations, Responding to and Supporting Behavior, and using data for decision-making.
+During the 2023-2024 school year, Diamond Creek will also have a team participate in PBIS Tier 2 implementation training.